Extracorporeal Non-Surgical Shockwave Therapy for Musculoskeletal Conditions

 Is ESWT Comfortable?

 At our center, we believe in delivering effective care without causing unnecessary discomfort.
 While some centers may apply shockwave therapy at higher intensities, we ensure that our approach is gentle and patient-focused.
 ESWT is designed to be comfortable, although some mild discomfort may occur for patients with acute conditions.
-We adhere to the motto “No Discomfort, More Gain!” and adjust the intensity of the energy bursts as treatment progresses, ensuring that you experience only the necessary amount of discomfort for optimal healing.
+We adhere to the motto “No Discomfort, More Gain!” and adjust the intensity of the energy bursts as care progresses, ensuring that you experience only the necessary amount of discomfort for optimal restoration.
 We start with a light setting and increase intensity only as your condition improves to minimize unnecessary discomfort.

 Which Conditions Respond Well to Extracorporeal Shockwave Therapy?